pion/webrtc/examples/data-channels-detach/README.md

 # data-channels-detach
 data-channels-detach is an example that shows how you can detach a data channel.
-This allows direct access the the underlying [pion/datachannel](https://github.com/pion/datachannel).
+This allows direct access the underlying [pion/datachannel](https://github.com/pion/datachannel).
 This allows you to interact with the data channel using a more idiomatic API based on the `io.ReadWriteCloser` interface.

 The example mirrors the data-channels example.